xuefengyang/TipImageView/README.md

 #Description
-this is a very simple view that extands Imageview. its allow to add tip at corner, its like video app or picture imageview
+this is a very simple view that extands Imageview. its allow to add tip at corner, its like video app or picture browser app

 #Effect
 !["effect"](effect2.jpg)